Ashvatthama

 Favoured by his father, Ashvatthama is entrusted with the knowledge of several celestial weapons, including the Narayanastra and the Brahmashirastra.
 During the Kurukshetra War between the Pandavas and the Kauravas, he fights on the side of the Kauravas and emerges as one of the three surviving warriors from their faction by the war’s conclusion.

-On the night following the eighteenth day of battle, after the war has formally concluded, Ashvatthama temporary gains supernatural strength and weapon after a sacrifice to the god Shiva.
+On the night following the eighteenth day of battle, after the war has formally concluded, Ashvatthama temporarily gains supernatural strength and weapon after a sacrifice to the god Shiva.
 He launches a night raid on the Pandava camp and kills Dhrishtadyumna—the commander-in-chief of the Pandava army, who beheaded Drona during the war—and remaining warriors including the sons of Draupadi, the queen of the Pandavas.
-In response the Pandavas pursue him, and upon being confronted, Ashwatthama releases the Brahmashirastra.
-Unable to recall the weapon, Ashwatthama instead targets the Pandava lineage and Pandavas' women including Uttara—who is pregnant with Parikshit.
+In response the Pandavas pursue him, and upon being confronted, Ashvatthama releases the Brahmashirastra.
+Unable to recall the weapon, Ashvatthama instead targets the Pandava lineage and Pandavas' women including Uttara—who is pregnant with Parikshit.
 Although the child dies, Krishna later revives him.
 As punishment for his actions, Krishna curses Ashvatthama to wander the earth for three thousand years, afflicted by isolation, suffering and decay.
 He retreats to forests afterwards.

 Etymology and epithets

 The name Aśvatthāmā (Sanskrit: अश्वत्थामा) is derived from the Sanskrit components aśva (horse) and sthāman (strength or presence), with the name often interpreted as "the one who has the strength or voice of a horse" or "one who is steadfast as a horse".
 Alternate grammatical forms such as Aśvatthāman (Sanskrit: अश्वत्थामन्) also appear in Sanskrit literature.
 According to the Adi Parva of the epic, at the moment of his birth, Ashvatthama emitted a loud cry that resembled the neighing of the celestial horse Uccaishravas.
-A divine voice from the heavens then proclaimed that he should be named Ashwatthama.
+A divine voice from the heavens then proclaimed that he should be named Ashvatthama.

 In the Mahabharata, Ashvatthama is referred to by several epithets, which include Ācāryanandana, Ācāryaputra, Ācāryasuta, Ācāryatanaya, Ācāryasattama, Drauṇi, Drauṇāyani, Droṇaputra, Droṇasūnu, Guruputra, Gurusuta, and Bhāratācāryaputra—all of which reference his descent from his father, Drona.